Georges-Eugène Haussmann: Rebuilding of Paris

 Napoleon III and Haussmann launched a series of enormous public works projects in Paris, hiring tens of thousands of workers to improve the sanitation, water supply and traffic circulation of the city.
 Napoleon III installed a huge map of Paris in his office, marked with coloured lines where he wanted new boulevards to be.
 To a degree the boulevard system was planned as a mechanism for the easy deployment of troops and artillery, but its main purpose was to help relieve traffic congestion in a dense city and interconnect its landmark buildings.
 He and Haussmann met almost every day to discuss the projects and overcome the enormous obstacles and opposition they faced as they built the new Paris.

 The population of Paris had doubled since 1815, with no increase in its area.
 To accommodate the growing population and those who would be forced from the centre by the new boulevards and squares Napoleon III planned to build, he issued a decree annexing eleven surrounding communes, and increasing the number of arrondissements from twelve to twenty, which enlarged the city to its modern boundaries.

 For the nearly two decades of Napoleon III's reign, and for a decade afterwards, most of Paris was an enormous construction site.
 To bring fresh water to the city, his hydraulic engineer, Eugène Belgrand, built a new aqueduct to bring clean water from the Vanne River in Champagne, and a new huge reservoir near the future Parc Montsouris.
 These two works increased the water supply of Paris from 87,000 to 400,000 cubic metres of water a day.

-He laid hundreds of kilometres of pipes to distribute the water throughout the city, and built a second network, using the less-clean water from the Ourq and the Seine, to wash the streets and water the new park and gardens.
+He laid hundreds of kilometres of pipes to distribute the water throughout the city.
+He built a second network, using the less-clean water from the Ourq and the Seine, to wash the streets and water the new park and gardens.
 He completely rebuilt the Paris sewers, and installed miles of pipes to distribute gas for thousands of new streetlights along the Paris streets.

 Beginning in 1854, in the centre of the city, Haussmann's workers tore down hundreds of old buildings and cut eighty kilometres of new avenues, connecting the central points of the city.
 Buildings along these avenues were required to be the same height and in a similar style, and to be faced with cream-coloured stone, creating the uniform look of Paris boulevards.
 Victor Hugo mentioned that it was hardly possible to distinguish what the house in front of you was for: theatre, shop or library.
-Haussmann managed to rebuild the city in 17 years.
+Haussmann managed to rebuild the city in just 17 years, although some works were completed after him leaving office as prefect.
 "On his own estimation the new boulevards and open spaces displaced 350,000 people; ... by 1870 one-fifth of the streets in central Paris were his creation; he had spent ...
 2.5 billion francs on the city; ... one in five Parisian workers was employed in the building trade".